-The John Quincy Adams Presidential Dollar was first released into the channels of circulation on May 15, 2008.
+The John Quincy Adams Presidential Dollar (Buy on eBay) was first released into the channels of circulation on May 15, 2008.
 This represented the sixth overall release of the Presidential Dollar series and the second coin released during 2008.

 John Quincy Adams was the son of the second President John Adams.
 During his Presidency, he proposed a system of roads and canals to increase trade in the United States.
 He served one term as the 6th President of the United States from 1825 to 1829, after which he served nine terms in the House of Representatives.

 There was no official launch ceremony for the John Quincy Adams Presidential Dollars, however an unofficial ceremony was held in Quincy, Massachusetts.
 A John Quincy Adams imitator greeter visitors to the Adams National Historical Park.
 Visitors exchanged paper dollars for new dollar coins at the Quincy Credit Union.